marriagav/twitter-codepath/README.md

 - A placeholder text for the compose view
 - User timeline appears on their profile page
 - User profile picture displays on compose tweet view
+- Scroll View animation for loading more tweets

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):